snehilvj/dmc-docs/docs/tabs/tabs.md

 ### Tabs Position

-Tabs' controls position is controlled with `grow` and `position` properties in TabsList component.
-If `grow` property is set to true, controls will take 100% of available space and `position` property is ignored.
+Tabs' controls position is controlled with `grow` and `justify` properties in TabsList component.
+If `grow` property is set to `True`, controls will take 100% of available space and `justify` property is ignored.

 ```python
 import dash_mantine_components as dmc